rafamadriz/friendly-snippets/README.md

 ## Add snippets from a framework to a filetype.

+> [!NOTE]
-> **Note**: This is handled by your snippet engine and has nothing to do with this snippets collection
+> This is handled by your snippet engine and has nothing to do with this snippets collection

 There's extra snippets included in this repo but they are not added by default, since it would be irrelevant for people not using those frameworks.
 See